ditschedev/nodejs-slender/README.md

 mailer.send(_to, _subject, _htmlOrText, _from);
 ```
-This function is returing a `Promise` to.
+This function is returing a `Promise` too.

 ---